Ritesh2k24/Task_4/README.md

 1. CI Workflow (ci.yml)

-Triggers on push to master branch (I have used master)
+-Triggers on push to master branch (I have used master)

-Builds the Docker image for the Strapi app
+-Builds the Docker image for the Strapi app

-Pushes it to AWS ECR
+-Pushes it to AWS ECR

 2. CD Workflow (terraform.yml)

-Triggered manually (workflow_dispatch)
+-Triggered manually (workflow_dispatch)

-Runs terraform init, plan, and apply
+-Runs terraform init, plan, and apply

-Launches an EC2 instance with Docker
+-Launches an EC2 instance with Docker

 Pulls the latest Strapi image from ECR and runs it